-Linehan’s son would later testify that the reason his father sold the horses was because “When a horse looses speed it will eat its head off.”
-The horses were sold to a man in Kingston, according to a Mr. Harrison’s testimony which stated that Linehan had expressed the opinion he “did not think he was long for this world.”
+Linehan’s son would later testify that his father sold the horses because “When a horse loses speed it will eat its head off.”
+The horses were sold to a man in Kingston, according to Mr. Harrison’s testimony, which stated that Linehan had expressed the opinion he “did not think he was long for this world.”

 Hawes, meanwhile, appeared to have money issues and a tendency to live above his means.
-One of the reasons why Mrs. Emma Flower Taylor, whose divorce from J. B. Taylor who hired Hawes was finalized the prior year, considered letting Hawes go was his inability to pay his bills for which she had on occasion payed him in advance.
+One of the reasons why Mrs. Emma Flower Taylor, whose divorce from J. B. Taylor, who hired Hawes, was finalized the prior year, considered letting Hawes go was his inability to pay his bills for which she had on occasion paid him in advance.

 During the inquest, Mrs. Taylor would state Mr. Linehan said, “Let’s try him a little longer.
-He is young yet, and he may see the folly of running up bills.
+He is young yet and may see the folly of running up bills.
 He has a wife and children, and I hate to let him go.”
 Likewise, another participant in the inquest noted Hawes had said that Mr. Linehan was a good man to work for.
-Mrs. Taylor would make it a point meaning not to not speak negatively of Mr. Hawes and had found him rather pleasant in their interactions.
+Mrs. Taylor would make it a point, meaning to not speak negatively of Mr. Hawes and had found him rather pleasant in their interactions.

-What neither victim appeared willing to discuss, according to the attending physicians at the scene of the crime, was the shooting itself.
-It was unanimously noted that, despite their condition, both were very well capable of talking and did so, but when it came to the questions of the shooting itself, little information was provided other than laying blame to one another.
+According to the attending physicians at the scene of the crime, neither victim appeared willing to discuss the shooting itself.
+It was unanimously noted that, despite their condition, both were capable of talking and did so, but when it came to the questions of the shooting itself, little information was provided other than laying blame on one another.
 It would later be stated that, when the priest was at the hospital and speaking to Hawes with regards to final words with regards to the shooting, Hawes turned his head away.

-In early January of 1912, Coroner Smith would hold another inquest featuring both Mrs. Emma Flower Taylor and her son, Frederick Taylor, neither of whom had anything new to add to the case.
-Mr. Johnson, the Taylor’s butler, would throw another curve into the case stating that as Hawes was one the floor in the stable, twice he had said he did not know who had shot him.
+In early January of 1912, Coroner Smith would hold another inquest featuring Mrs. Emma Flower Taylor and her son, Frederick Taylor, who had nothing new to add to the case.
+Mr. Johnson, Taylor’s butler, would throw another curve into the case, stating that as Hawes was on the floor in the stable, twice he had said he did not know who had shot him.

 The Coroner’s Verdict, Four Months Later